 Handmade ceramic tile is durable and in swimming pools, it’s no different.
 Resistant to frost, fading, and chemicals* a ceramic tile pool will retain its luxury resort luster year after year.
 Ceramic pool tile is easier to clean than other pool surfaces so you can spend more time enjoying your pool and less time keeping it clean.

 Benefits of Glass Pool Tile

 Our glimmering glass tile collection is a natural choice for outdoor pools, reflecting the sheen of sunlight on the pool water and your own unique style.
-Made by fusing ceramic glazes at high temperatures, our glass pool tile is available in 48 colors from cool blues to tropical sunset reds to neutrals that match the natural stone in gloss, matte and non-slip finishes.
+Made by fusing ceramic glazes at high temperatures, our glass pool tile is available in 48 colors from cool blues to tropical sunset reds to neutrals that match the natural stone in gloss, matte finishes.

 A properly installed glass tile pool will outlast just about every other pool material.
 Glass tile pools are non-permeable and water-resistant, freeze-proof, and can withstand sudden temperature shifts, adding to their outdoor suitability.

 Caring for Ceramic and Glass Pool Tile

 Caring for ceramic and glass pool tile is easy, and the better you take care of your pool Tile, the more years you can count on your pool looking like the day it was filled.
 Whatever tile you choose, start by thoroughly cleaning your pool tile of grout and other construction material immediately after installation.